GreptimeTeam/docs/docs/developer-guide/how-to-write-sdk.md

 Now focus on the `DoGet` method of Arrow Flight gRPC service, which all GreptimeDB requests are handled in it.

-The `DoGet` method is defined like this:
+The `DoGet` method is defined as follow:

 ```protobuf
   rpc DoGet(Ticket) returns (stream FlightData) {}